Robinson Grand Theater

 The Robinson Grand Theater first opened its doors to the public on February 7, 1913.
 It was built by the Clarksburg Amusement Company, which was formed in the previous year by Robert Lafferty, Claude Robinson, Charles Alexander, and Reuben Robinson.
 The original 1913 theater structure sat back from the street 72 feet and had a covered entry way.
 One of the few photographs of the early theater illustrates the substantial entryway opening onto the street from the covered walkway.
 The entrance was a segmental arch with globe lights and was flanked by a structure containing a ticket booth and a wall that contained areas to display movie posters.

-Hailing from Louisville, Kentucky, the Robinson brothers, also known as Claude and Reuben Robinson, were very familiar with the theater business.
+Hailing from Louisville, Kentucky, the Robinson brothers, Claude and Reuben, were very familiar with the theater business.
 Claude began selling programs throughout Kentucky and later in New Orleans very early on in his life.
 He would later become a treasurer and a manager for theaters across the country.
-Despite being responsible to the creation of the Robinson Grand Theater, historians do not know much about Reuben's life besides the fact that he worked many years as a manager at the Grand Opera House in Clarksburg, West Virginia, which burnt down in 1910.
+Despite being responsible for the creation of the Robinson Grand Theater, historians do not know much about Reuben's life besides the fact that he worked many years as a manager at the Grand Opera House in Clarksburg, West Virginia, which burnt down in 1910.
 The loss of this establishment caused the area to no longer have a venue for shows and entertainment.
 Reuben noticed the show-hungry community and was determined to fix the issue.
 After convincing his brother Claude to relocate to West Virginia, the Robinson Grand Theater became a work in progress.

 After being open for fourteen years, the Robinson Grand Theater underwent a remodel in 1927 in hopes of being more appealing to the public.
 The building was extended onto the street, making more room inside, and increasing the seating capacity from 1,000 to 1,500.
 The exterior structure is known for being Neo-Gothic with prominent Gothic windows.
 On the ground level, the main entrance is marked by a Tudor arch and elaborate decorative terracotta details.
 It is said these renovations reflected the contemporary designs of its time.